Premier League: 2020s

 From the 2019–20 season, video assistant referees were introduced in the league.
 That same season, Liverpool claimed their first Premier League title, finishing comfortably ahead of Manchester City and ending a 30-year wait for a top-flight trophy.

 Project Big Picture, announced in October 2020 by Manchester United and Liverpool, proposed closer alignment between top Premier League clubs and the English Football League.
 The proposal drew criticism from Premier League leadership and the UK Department for Culture, Media and Sport.

 On 26 April 2021, play paused during a Leicester City v Crystal Palace match to allow Muslim players Wesley Fofana and Cheikhou Kouyaté to break their Ramadan fast.
-It was believed to be the first time a Premier League game was halted for this reason.
+It was the first time a Premier League game was halted for this reason.

 The 2022–23 season paused for six weeks between November and December to accommodate the first winter World Cup, returning for the traditional Boxing Day fixtures.
 That season, players chose to take the knee at select "significant moments", reaffirming their commitment to ending racial prejudice.
 The campaign also saw Newcastle United and Brighton break into the top six, finishing fourth and sixth respectively, while Tottenham and Chelsea ended up eighth and twelfth.
 Former champions Leicester City were relegated, becoming only the second Premier League-winning club to go down since Blackburn Rovers in 2011–12.

 Manchester City won the Premier League for the sixth time in seven years in the 2023–24 season, becoming the first top-flight side in English football history to win four consecutive league titles.

-City's run was finally ended in the 2024–25 season, as Liverpool secured their second Premier League title.
-The same season saw a record six English clubs qualify for the UEFA Champions League — made possible by Tottenham Hotspur winning the Europa League and the Premier League's strong UEFA coefficient earning an extra spot.
-The 2020s has seen clubs such as Newcastle United and Aston Villa challenging at the top end of the table.